RafDevX/NodeBB-DD2391/report/report.typ

 measures, depending on the sensitivity of the information in the forum.

 #pagebreak()
-== Unauthorized Access
+== Unauthorized Access <unauthorizedAccess>

 === Possible Attack Scenarios
-An attacker could target a *specific user* and try to bruteforce their password in an online attack.
+An attacker could target a *specific user* and try to brute-force their password in an online attack.
 The attacker could use a list of *common passwords* such as from the SecLists project #footnote[https://github.com/danielmiessler/SecLists/tree/master/Passwords/Common-Credentials] or may have obtained a *specific list of passwords* that the target user uses on different websites, which could be likely candidates for the user's credentials for the NodeBB instance, or other likely passwords for that specific user.

 Additionally, the attacker could facilitate a botnet to *distribute* their attack over many IP addresses instead of originating all requests from a single IP.

-The goal of the attacker could either be to compromise *confidentiality and integrity* by guessing the user's password and taking over their account, or to compromise *availability* by triggering an account locking mechanism designed to prevent password guessing.
-Although compromosing avilability is strictly speaking not part of somebody gaining "unauthorized access", these two aspects have to be thought together when designing countermeasures because the effectiveness of these countermeasures depend on each other.
+The attacker's goal could be either to compromise *confidentiality* and *integrity* by guessing the user's password and taking over their account, or to compromise *availability* by triggering an account lockout mechanism designed to prevent password guessing.
+Although compromising availability is strictly speaking not part of somebody gaining "unauthorized access", these two aspects have to be considered together when designing countermeasures, as their effectiveness depends on each other.

-Alternatively to targeting a specific user, the attacker could also run an *untargeted attack* by bruteforcing passwords of multiple users.
+Alternatively to targeting a specific user, the attacker could also run an *untargeted attack* by brute-forcing passwords of multiple users.

 All of these different attack variants can be arbitrarily combined.